qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 - The residents keep an eye on the ghouls that inhabit the nearby Ellington Field ruins, but they have not had any major conflicts with them.

 ### Establishments
-- Pipes Bar and Grill: A popular bar and restaurant where traders and travelers gather to exchange information and stories.
+- <geotag name="Pipes Bar and Grill" latitude=29.597067373785425  longitude=-95.19903809659499  icon="FOOD" zoom=TOWN />: A popular bar and restaurant where traders and travelers gather to exchange information and stories.
 The bar is owned by Lena "Pipes" Santos.
-- Scarsdale Market: A bustling marketplace where traders from various factions converge to exchange goods and information.
+- <geotag name="Scarsdale Market" latitude=29.59671287345751  longitude=-95.19940287700209  icon="WAREHOUSE" zoom=TOWN />: A bustling marketplace where traders from various factions converge to exchange goods and information.
 The market is overseen by the settlement's council of traders, with Trader Councilor Jenna Redwood overseeing day-to-day operations.
-- Medical Clinic: A medical clinic run by Doctor Abigail Sterling who treats the settlement's residents and visitors.
+- <geotag name="Medical Clinic" latitude=29.5970860316629  longitude=-95.20082981212396  icon="HOSPITAL" zoom=TOWN />: A medical clinic run by Doctor Abigail Sterling who treats the settlement's residents and visitors.
-- Scarsdale Outfitters: A general store that sells a variety of goods, including weapons, armor, and survival supplies.
+- <geotag name="Scarsdale Outfitters" latitude=29.59741954067207  longitude=-95.2002397261919 icon="WAREHOUSE" zoom=TOWN />: A general store that sells a variety of goods, including weapons, armor, and survival supplies.
 The store is run by a merchant Elias Cross who has connections with various factions.
-- Scarsdale Caravan Company: A caravan company that provides transportation and security for traders and travelers.
+- <geotag name="Scarsdale Caravan Company" latitude=29.59852034569547 longitude= -95.19877524014575 icon="CARAVAN" zoom=TOWN />: A caravan company that provides transportation and security for traders and travelers.
 The company is run by the Caravan Master Barrett Stone who oversees the settlement's caravan operations.
-- Motel: A motel that provides lodging for travelers and traders passing through the settlement.
+- <geotag name="Great Scott Motel" latitude=29.59715366647117 longitude= -95.19786865354577 icon="INN" zoom=TOWN />: A motel that provides lodging for travelers and traders passing through the settlement.
 The motel is run by its manager Lily Harper who oversees the settlement's hospitality operations.
-- Apartment Complexes: Scarsdale is the home of several apartment complexes, where residents and visitors can find shelter and rest.
+- <geotag name="Apartment Complexes" latitude=29.594606835950035 longitude=-95.19829244255006 icon="SETTLEMENT" zoom=TOWN />: Scarsdale is the home of several apartment complexes, where residents and visitors can find shelter and rest.
 The apartment complexes are managed by a superintendent Felix Mitchell who oversees the settlement's housing operations.
-- Houses: On the southern edge of the settlement, there are several houses where wealthier residents live.
+- <geotag name="Houses" latitude=29.593925804421225 longitude=-95.20151109327057 icon="SETTLEMENT" zoom=TOWN />: On the southern edge of the settlement, there are several houses where wealthier residents live.
-<geotag
-  latitude=29.597067373785425
-  longitude=-95.19903809659499
-  icon="FOOD"
-  name="Pipes Bar and Grill"
-  zoom=TOWN
-/>
-<geotag
-  latitude=29.59671287345751
-  longitude=-95.19940287700209
-  icon="WAREHOUSE"
-  name="Scarsdale Market"
-  zoom=TOWN
-/>
-<geotag
-  latitude=29.5970860316629
-  longitude=-95.20082981212396
-  icon="HOSPITAL"
-  name="Medical Clinic"
-  zoom=TOWN
-/>
+- <geotag name="Red Rocket" latitude=29.59794429032526 longitude=-95.19960136043305 icon="ROCKET" zoom=TOWN />: A Red Rocket gas station that provides fuel and vehicle maintenance services for travelers and traders passing through the settlement.
+The gas station is run by a mechanic named Red who oversees the settlement's vehicle maintenance operations.

 ### NPCs
 - Rumormonger Wilkins: A chatty and inquisitive local resident.
 Wilkins can be found at any of the settlement's gathering area, but most frequently at Pipes, eager to share information, for those that will buy him a drink.